How to Make Kumquat Jam (4 Ingredients, No Pectin)

 • On manchego cheese topped with crushed pistachios and a drizzle of agave syrup

-• In sweet empanadas, cakes, frosting, and smoothie recipes
+• In sweet empanadas, cakes, and frosting

 • Mixed into cottage cheese, yogurt, or ice cream